HCPS Closure Hotlines

 How can I help a family in need?

 The Henrico Education Foundation is collecting funds to purchase families’ most-needed items — such as specific nonperishable foods, and devices to create home-internet Wi-Fi hot spots.
 Go to the donation site to contribute.
-The Robins Foundation will provide a dollar-for-dollar match of donated funds up to $15,000 as part of its strategic partnership with the Henrico Education Foundation.
-(Updated 3/24)
+(Updated 5/28)

 Health and Safety